Designing your app for earning

 The Scoreloop SDK allows you to embed social gaming features into your app, such as user profiles, leaderboards, challenges, and awards.
 Games are the most common type of application for the Scoreloop SDK, but you can use its features, such as measurements, achievements, and rewards, and apply them to any type of application to motivate and engage users.

-For example, with a recipe app, you can add the ability for users to connect to each other through Scoreloop and establish achievements based on the number of positive ratings a recipe receives.
-This encourages users to submit and share more recipes that are likely to get positive ratings which, in turn, encourages user recruitment and retention.
+For example, with a recipe app, you can add the ability for users to connect to each other through This image shows a Scoreloop profile. and establish achievements based on the number of positive ratings a recipe receives.
+This approach encourages users to submit and share more recipes that are likely to get positive ratings which, in turn, encourages user recruitment and retention.

 For more information how to build ads into your app, including best practices for user experience and performance, see Advertising Service.